Flash3388/FlashLib/CONTRIBUTING.md

 - Code must be maintainable, even if you are no longer working on the project.
 - Code should be well documented.
-- Excluding bug fixes, changes in one language generally need to have changes in other languages.
-  - Some changes are specific to that version of FlashLib alone.
-  - If you find yourself unable to make the same changes in the other language, you can always ask for help!
  - Changes should be tested before being submited.
  - Since FlashLib is a library, code should be generally written in a general format, meaning:
    - It should be able to handle most situations related to it.